olance/jquery.organicTabs/README.md

    - Tabs buttons must be listed in an (un)ordered list with the CSS class "nav" set.

-   - In this list, each item must contain an anchor tag which will be the clickable element that'll trigger the tab's display.
+   - In this list, each _li_ item must contain a (possibly nested) anchor tag which will be the clickable element that'll trigger the tab's display.

    - This anchor tags have the following requirements:
      - The currently displayed tab receives the CSS class "current".
 The default tab must have this class set in the markup.